7 Reasons for pre-emergent failure.

 Water – If it rains heavily after I apply my pre-emergent herbicide, will it still work?

-Heavy rain shortly after applying pre-emergent herbicides can move them out of the target zone.
-This is especially likely in high sand rootzones.
+Heavy rain shortly after you use a pre-emergent herbicides can move them out of the target zone.
+This is especially likely in high sand root zones.
 Pre-emergent herbicides work by staying in the top layer of the rootzone to suppress weed emergence.
-If heavy rainfall is expected in the season, turf managers should consider split applications if the label allows it.
+If you expect heavy rainfall in the season, turf managers should think about split applications if the label allows it.

 The water solubility of a pre-emergent herbicide impacts its leaching potential after rainfall.
 Leaching occurs when the herbicide dissolves in water and moves down through the soil profile.
-A good example of this is metolachlor (Pennmag® or Meteor®), which is relatively highly soluble in water.
-Under heavy rainfall this moves more quickly from the coarse-textured (such as sandy) soils under heavy rainfall.
-In contrast, pendimethalin is relatively immobile in the soil.
+A good example of this is metolachlor (Pennmag® or Meteor®), which is highly soluble in water.
+Under heavy rainfall, this moves more quickly from the coarse-textured (such as sandy) soils.
+In contrast, pendimethalin (ProForce Battalia 435) is relatively immobile in the soil.

 Resistance – I’ve been using the same pre-emergent herbicide for years but it doesn’t seem to work anymore.